-We tested folding the structures in phosphate buffered saline (PBS), a buffer with around 150 mM Na+ that is commonly used in cell culture studies.
+We tested folding the structures in phosphate-buffered saline (PBS), a buffer with around 150 mm Na+ that is commonly used in cell-culture studies.
 Unfortunately, it is very challenging to perform AFM imaging on DNA origami structures in liquid without divalent salts as they form a charge bridge with the negatively charged mica leading to immobilization.
-We were able to image structures that were first folded in PBS and then subsequently imaged in a buffer containing 10 mM NaCl and 1-3 mM NiSO4.
+We were able to image structures that were first folded in PBS and then subsequently imaged in a buffer containing 10 mm NaCl and 1-3 mm NiSO4.
 This demonstrated that the structures could indeed fold in buffers containing only monovalent cations.
-The AFM data also seem to indicate that the 6-, and in particular the 4-tesselations stretched out more, consistent with previous findings of unstacking of junctions in the absence of divalent cations.
+The AFM data also seem to indicate that the 6-tesselation, and in particular the 4-tesselation, stretched out more, consistent with previous findings of unstacking of junctions in the absence of divalent cations.

 One of the main motivations for using flat sheet nanostructures for applications is the relatively large 2D canvas offered for functionalization.
 However, the scaffold raster fill used in classic DNA origami flat sheets may not offer the largest possible surface coverage for a given scaffold strand.
-Here, we use the AFM data to measure the areas of the new flat sheets (Figure 2 and supplementary Figure 5) and compare them with a twist corrected version of the rectangle flat sheet originally published by Rothemund^[2].
-This sheet has an average surface area of 6 600 nm2.
-The new mesh based flat sheets have significantly larger surface areas of 13 800, 15 100 and 12 800 nm2 for the 6-4- and 3- tessellations respectively.
-These new sheets however use 10-17 % more bases in their scaffold.
-Still, taking this into account, the mesh based sheets offer 70-95 % more surface area per scaffold base (Supplementary table 1).
-Here, the 3tesseltation with a 70% larger relative surface coverage may be the most relevant comparison as it folds to its programmed shape.
+Herein, we use the AFM data to measure the areas of the new flat sheets (Figure 2; Figure S5) and compare them with a twist corrected version of the rectangle flat sheet originally published by Rothemund.
+[2] This sheet has an average surface area of 6600 nm2.
+The new mesh-based flat sheets have significantly larger surface areas of 13800, 15100, and 12800 nm2 (absolute areas of the sheets) for the 6-, 4-, and 3-tessellations, respectively.
+These new sheets, however, use 10-17% more bases in their scaffold.
+Still, taking this into account, the mesh-based sheets offer 70-95% more surface area per scaffold base (Table S1).
+Here, the 3-tesselation with a 70% larger relative surface coverage may be the most relevant comparison as it folds to its programmed shape.

-As the design based on the triangulated 3-tesselation folded into its predicted shape in both buffer conditions we used this tessellation to create four more structures with both external and internal features.
-First, a simple ring made from triangulated double faces and an internal diameter of ca 80 nm.
-Inspired by the original work on DNA origami, we designed a triangulated three-hole disc with a diameter of ca 120 nm.
-We also made a hand shaped sheet with thin finger features made from single triangulated faces and a map of Scandinavia showing, Norway, Sweden and Finland where internal helices also outline the borders between the countries.
+As the design based on the triangulated 3-tesselation folded into its predicted shape in both buffer conditions, we used this tessellation to create four more structures with both external and internal features.
+First, a simple ring made from triangulated double faces and an internal diameter of circa 80 nm was designed (Figure 3 A).
+Inspired by the original work on DNA origami, we designed a triangulated three-hole disc with a diameter of circa 120 nm.
+We also made a hand-shaped sheet with thin finger features made from single triangulated faces, as well as a nanostructured shape representation of the map of Scandinavia, showing Norway, Sweden, and Finland, where internal helices also outline the borders between the countries.